-Clinical Cuidalina Clinical Guideline Recommendation(s) after delivery). o Persons aged <19 years who are receiving long-term aspirin therapy.
-American Indians/Alaska Natives.
-Persons who are morbidly obese (i.e., body-mass index ≥40).
-Residents of nursing homes and other chronic-care facilities.
-Four licensed prescription influenza antiviral agents are available in the United States: amantadine, rimantadine, zanamivir, and oseltamivir.
+Clinical Guideline Recommendation(s) after delivery).
+Persons aged <19 years who are receiving long-term aspirin uieiapy. \circ Persons who are morbidly obese (i.e. body-mass index >40) Residents of nursing homes and other chronic-care facilities. • Four licensed prescription influenza antiviral agents are available in the United States: amantadine, rimantadine, zanamivir, and oseltamivir.
 Oseltamivir and zanamivir, neuraminidase inhibitors are active against both influenza A and B. Rimantadine and amantadine are only active against influenza A. Recommended antiviral medications include oseltamivir and zanamivir.
-Greater than 99% of currently circulating influenza virus strains are sensitive to these medications.
-Amantadine and rimantadine should not be used because of the high levels of resistance to these drugs.
+Greater than 99% of currently circulating influenza virus strains are be used because of the high levels of resistance to these drugs.
 Local antiviral resistance surveillance data should be monitored.
 Currently circulating influenza A (H3N2) and 2009 H1N1 viruses are resistant to adamantanes.
 These medications are not recommended for use against influenza A virus infections.
 Oseltamivir may be used for treatment or chemoprophylaxis of influenza among infants less than one year of age when indicated.
-Antiviral treatment is recommended as soon as possible for all persons with suspected or confirmed influenza requiring hospitalization or who have progressive, severe or complicated illness regardless of previous health or vaccination status.
+Antiviral treatment is recommended as soon as possible for all persons with suspected or confirmed influenza requiring hospitalization or who have progressive, severe or complicated liness regardless of previous health or vaccination status.
 The greatest benefit is when initiated within 48 hours of influenza onset.
 However, it may be beneficial in those with severe, complicated, or progressive illness and in hospitalized patients if administered >48 hours from onset.
 Health-care providers and patients should make this decision on an individual basis.
-Randomized, controlled trials conducted primarily among persons with mild illness in outpetient cettings have demonstrated that zanamivir or mild illness in outpatient settings have demonstrated that zanamivir or oseltamivir can reduce the duration of uncomplicated influenza A and B illness by approximately one day when administered within 48 hours of illness onset compared to placebo.
-Data are limited about the effectiveness of zanamivir and oseltamivir treatment in preventing serious influenza-related complications.
-Chemoprophylaxis with antiviral medications is not a substitute for influenza vaccination when influenza vaccine is available.
+Randomized, controlled trials conducted primarily among persons with mild illness in outpatient settings have demonstrated that zanamivir or oseltamivir can reduce the duration of uncomplicated influenza A and B illness by approximately one day when administered within 48 hours of Data are limited about the effectiveness of zenemivir and esoltemivir • Data are limited about the effectiveness of zahamivir and osenamivir treatment in preventing serious influenza-related complications Chemoprophylaxis with antiviral medications is not a substitute for influenza vaccination when influenza vaccine is available.
 Post-exposure chemoprophylaxis lowers but does not eliminate the risk for influenza.
 Susceptibility to influenza returns once the antiviral medication is stopped, and influenza vaccination is recommended.
 Duration should be for a total of no more than 10 days after the most recent known exposure to a close contact known to have influenza.
-Pre-exposure chemoprophylaxis must be administered for the duration of time when exposure might occur and should only be used for persons who are at very high risk for influenza-related complications who cannot otherwise be protected during times when a high risk for exposure exists.
+Fre-exposure chemoprophylaxis must be administered for the duration of time when exposure might occur and should only be used for or time when exposure might occur and should only be used for persons who are at very high risk for influenza-related complications who cannot otherwise be protected during times when a high risk for exposure exists.
 The duration of pre-exposure chemoprophylaxis based on potential exposure in the community depends on the duration of community influenza activity.
 Zanamivir is approved for treatment of adults with uncomplicated acute illness caused by influenza A or B virus, and for chemoprophylaxis of influenza among adults.
 It is also approved for treatment of influenza